amey-ghate/Bitcoin-Trading-Network-Trustworthiness-Analysis/README.md

 Our time trend analysis assists in identifying dormant or fraudulent nodes at an early stage by observing transaction patterns over time.

 ## Future Impact
 Maintaining platform integrity is crucial.
-Our proposed future strategies involve the continuous monitoring and immediate response to fraudulent nodes.
+As a result of our proposed strategies, fraudulent nodes can be continuously monitored and responded to as needed.

 ## Future Work
 We suggest employing assortativity in future work to detect fraudulent networks and promote genuine ones.